ashishdubey1128/Game-Data-Analysis/MachineLearning/README.md

 ## Machine Learning Section

-We have used multiple machine learning algorithms to predict/classify certain metrics of the data.
+I have used multiple machine learning algorithms to predict/classify certain metrics of the data.

 ### Algorithms we have used
 - K-Nearest Neighbour Algorithm